open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 ## Building an Army

 Players should select units from either the Imperial Ships or Rebel Ships lists.
 Players may also add upgrades to their ships from the list, no more than half of your ships may be given upgrades and each ship may only have one upgrade.

+One ship in your squadron should be designated as your Squadron Leader and gains the special rule of the same name.

 Games are best played at 100, 150, and 200 point limits depending on the size of game you wish to play.